-Apparently, the coronavirus only comes out to play after 10 p.m.
+Apparently the coronavirus only comes out to play after 10pm.
 At least that's what Governor DeWine seems to think.
 Stupid.

-August 6th, 2020
+August 6, 2020

-Today would have marked dad's 66th birthday.
-I planned to drive to Pennsylvania to visit his grave, but I woke up this morning to find all four of my tires slashed.
+Today would have marked Dad's sixty-sixth birthday.
+I planned to drive to Pennsylvania to visit his grave but I woke up this morning to find all four of my tires slashed.
 As if the day didn't suck already.
 Mom ended up driving me.
 It was really nice to go and talk to him, at least in spirit.

-August 12th, 2020
+August 12, 2020

 I moved into my first house on campus.
-I know I lived away from home for the past two years, but this feels different.
-I think mom felt it too; she cried when she left.
+I know I lived away from home the past two years, but this feels different.
+I think Mom felt it too; she cried when she left.

-September 21st, 2020
+September 21, 2020